80avin/ascii-io/ai/01-instruction.md

 Please try to think over this question and provide your thoughts on the approach.
 Once we are clear, we can start with the implementation.

+---

+It is already impressive.

+Few changes though:

+The ascii image being drawn is inverted.
+Darker colours in input are lighter in output.
+Please fix this.

+Provide an option to choose character set also.
+The options should be:

+Alphanumeric ( current character set )

+Block ( unicode 0x2580 to 0x259f and 0x1fb00 to 1fb9f )

+Please change the approach of finding the correct character.

+Instead of using an intensity map, I also want to consider which character represents the pixel block closely. i.e. I should not be comparing only the total intensity of the pixel block, instead finding which character, if overlapped on the same block, represents the intensity distribution the best.
+Important: Plan out this implementation.
+Find the challenges, their solutions and plan the correct approach.
+Only then start implementation.